holasoftware/holawebmail/README.md

 To fetch all emails for a specific mailboxes:

     python manage.py fetch <mailbox_name1> <mailbox_name2> ...
-Every argument is a mailbox ID or a term with the username and the mailbox name concatenated with a colon: username:mailbox_name.
+Every argument is a mailbox ID or a term with the username and the mailbox name concatenated with a colon:

+	username:mailbox_name.

 To send all the queued emails in one time:

     python manage.py sendmail

-To send all queued emails continuosly inside a loop:
+To send all queued emails forever inside a loop (Control+C to terminate):

     python manage.py sendmail --forever